 Take Care opens clinic in Chicago area

 CONSHOHOCKEN, Pa.
-Take Care Health Systems, which is owned by Walgreens, announced on Friday the opening of a new clinic in the Chicago area.
+Take Care Health Systems, which is owned by Walgreens, has announced the opening of a new clinic in the Chicago area.

 The new clinic, located in Gurnee, Ill., makes 39 Take Care clinic locations in the market.

 In total, Take Care Health operates 354 clinics in 35 markets throughout 19 states.

 GPhA applauds increased funds for Office of Generic Drugs

 ARLINGTON, Va.
 A boost in funding for the Food and Drug Administration’s Office of Generic Drugs has received praise from an organization representing the country’s generic drug industry.